 • Most law schools do not require you to submit a resume, but they give you the option to do so.

 • It certainly cannot hurt you to submit a resume, but don’t rely on it as a primary means of conveying information about yourself.
 If there is an item on your resume that you really want the admissions officers to know about, you should make sure that you mention it in your personal statement (or that one of your recommenders mentions it).

 • Wake Forest’s Office of Personal and Career Development offers individual resume reviews, and you should take advantage of this opportunity before you submit your resume to law schools.
 Click here for more information on the services offered by OPCD.

 • Every school has its own application deadline (most schools’ deadlines are in the March/April timeframe).
 Again, check the individual website of each school to which you’re applying for the most up-to-date information.
 (The LSAC.org site also lists this information, but checking there is no substitute for going to each school’s own website.)

 • Most schools begin receiving applications around October 1.
 Many schools have a rolling admissions process, so ideally you should be ready to submit your applications by early October.

 • Some schools offer an early admission option; check the individual schools’ websites for more information about this option.

 Should I take a year off after undergrad before I apply to law school?

 • While the “gap year” is in vogue for applicants to other graduate school programs, it is not expected of law school applicants.
 The majority of law school students come straight from undergrad, and the majority of those do just fine.

 • If, however, you feel that you need to take a break before beginning law school, or if some other great opportunity becomes available to you, there is no detriment to taking one or more years off before you apply to law school.
-The bottom line is that you should waste a year doing something that is not meaningful just because someone told you that you should take a “gap year” before law school.
+The bottom line is that you should not waste a year doing something that is not meaningful just because someone told you that you should take a “gap year” before law school.